-The number of treatments needed differs from person to person.
-For complex or longstanding conditions, one or two treatments per week for several months may be recommended.
+The number of treatments needed differs depending on the condition.
+For complex or longstanding diseases, one or two treatments per week for several months may be recommended.
 Acupuncture treatments can also be be used on a purely preventative basis to enhance overall well being.

 Very rarely will a patient experience a side effect of acupuncture.
 Virtually never in comparison to medications and other more invasive forms of therapies.
 As energy is redirected in the body, internal chemicals and hormones are stimulated and healing begins to take place.
-Occasionally, the original symptoms worsen for a few days, or other general changes in appetite, sleep, bowel or urination patterns, or emotional state may be triggered.
+Occasionally, the original symptoms worsen for a few days if a strong treatment has stimulated the body’s repair process.
 These should not cause concern, as they are simply indications that the acupuncture is starting to work.

 It is quite common with the first one or two treatments to have a sensation of deep relaxation or even mild disorientation immediately following the treatment.
 Lots of water, gentle stretching and a nice walk before getting behind the wheel is a must!
 Proper hydration will also eliminate many cases of feeling sore after healing work.

 Acupuncture needles are very thin and solid and are made from stainless steel.
 The point is smooth (not hollow with cutting edges like a hypodermic needle) and insertion through the skin is not as painful as injections or blood sampling.
 The risk of bruising and skin irritation is less than when using a hollow needle.